echoWebNerds/VsCode_Front-End_Extension/README.md

 <h1>Some of the benefits of using Front-End Extension Gold Pack include:</h1>

-1- <h2>Increased productivity:</h2> This Package includes a collection of essential and useful extensions that can help developers save time and increase productivity.
+1- Increased productivity: This Package includes a collection of essential and useful extensions that can help developers save time and increase productivity.<br>
-2- Improved code quality: This Package includes extensions for formatting, linting, and more that can help developers improve the quality of their code.
+2- Improved code quality: This Package includes extensions for formatting, linting, and more that can help developers improve the quality of their code.<br>
-3- Compatibility with the latest technologies: This Package is regularly updated to ensure compatibility with the latest technologies.
+3- Compatibility with the latest technologies: This Package is regularly updated to ensure compatibility with the latest technologies.<br>
-4- If you are a front-end developer, Front-End Extension Gold Pack is a valuable tool for you.
+If you are a front-end developer, Front-End Extension Gold Pack is a valuable tool for you.
 This Package can help you code faster, easier, and with better quality.